NREL/resstock/measures/ResStockArguments/README.md

 **battery_location**

 The space type for the lithium ion battery location.
-If not provided, the OS-HPXML default (see [HPXML Batteries](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-batteries)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-batteries'>HPXML Batteries</a>) is used.

 - **Name:** ``battery_location``
 - **Type:** ``Choice``